jkolyer/featurebase/README.md

 # FeatureBase
- [PROTOTYPE]
+[THIS APP IS A <b>PROTOTYPE</b>]

 ## Managing the feature lifecycle

 FeatureBase is a Rails app designed to manage the entire feature lifecycle, from conception through maintainence, versioning and deprecation.
 The app works as an in-house system supporting all stages of feature development, used by product managers, developers, QA, and devops.

+The system is accessed through an administration portal, a JSON API, and in-memory databases.
+It integrates with external systems such as JIRA, github, and analytics tools.
+The portal is used by product managers, developers and QA, and the API by technical team members.
+The portal captures feature definitions, screen designs, status, and development components.
+The portal can also serve as a live dashboard of individual feature performance.

 Feature lifecycle stages are defined as
 <ol><li>concept</li>
   <li>develop</li>
   <li>staged</li>
   <li>production</li>
   <li>deprecate</li>
 </ol>

-The system is accessed through an administration portal and a JSON API; it integrates with external systems such as JIRA, github, and analytics tools.
-The portal is used by product managers, developers and QA, and the API by technical team members.
-The portal captures feature definitions, screen designs, status, and development components.

 <table>
   <tr>